distributed-control-systems/SUGAR/README.md

 	ans =

 	 ( 1 )e0 ( 1 )e1 ( 2 )e2 ( 3 )e12
-which turns to be the same multivector as before.
+which turns to be the same multi-vector as before.

-Sugar also suports symbolic coefficients, but some care must be taken (the **ugly** part of sugar), For instance, we will face problems whenever a symbolic variable precedes a multivector basis:
+Sugar also supports symbolic coefficients, but some care must be taken (the **ugly** part of sugar), For instance, we will face problems whenever a symbolic variable precedes a multi-vector basis:

 	>>syms x
 	>>x*e1